The Euler-Lagrange equation in Dynamics

 In reaching (2.7) a lot has already been accomplished.

 (2.7) takes the derivative of the potential energy 'V' with respect to the spatial coordinate.
 This is because the variation is variation of the spatial coordinate.
-This is the final form of the expression for the potential energy, this form carries through to (2.12).
+Taking the derivative of the potential energy with respect to the spatial coordinate first appeared in (2.5), and that was immediately the final form of the expression for the potential energy; this form carries through to (2.12).

 In order to make progress this derivative of the variation with respect to time must be transformed to an expression that is not a derivative of the variation, but the variation itself.
 The standard way to achieve this is by using integration by parts.